 In her final year of law school, Cohen was a member of New York Law School’s Criminal Defense Clinic (“CDC”).
 CDC students engage in the actual practice of criminal law in conjunction with an experienced Legal Aid Society attorney.
 She represented a number of clients charged with misdemeanor offenses.

 Cohen has been working at Bonjean Law Group since July 2014.
 She is a member of the bar in the states of New York, New Jersey and Illinois.
-She is also admitted to practice in the United States District Court for the Southern and Eastern Districts of New York and the United States District Court for New Jersey and the Northern District of Illinois General and Trial Bars.
+She is also admitted to practice in the United States District Court for the Southern and Eastern Districts of New York, the United States District Court for New Jersey and the Northern District of Illinois General and Trial Bars.